-The Nez Perce Reservation is currently following the protocols of Stage 3 of the Idaho Rebounds guidelines.
+The Nez Perce Tribe is currently following the protocols of Stage 4 of the Idaho Rebounds guidelines.
+Stage 4 allows for large gatherings/events and continued travel.
+Social distancing must continue where possible.
+Regular sanitation and hand washing is a must.

 Questions?
 Safety Concerns?
 Email: firstname.lastname@example.org